dannynelson/blog/table_of_contents.md

+# Creating a Table of Contents in Ghost with Markdown

 A table of contents is very helpful for organizing a long blog post into sections.
 Turns out, it's really easy to do this in markdown with the Ghost blogging platform.
 Here's an example...

 1. [Linking to a Section within a Page](#linkingtoasectionwithinapage)